jimmyGALLAND/doc.rustdesk.com/content/self-host/install/_index.en.md

 Currently the script will download and setup the Relay and Signal Servers (hbbr and hbbs), generate configs and host them on a password protected web page for simple deployment to clients.

 ### Requirements
 You need to have linux installed, script is tested working with CentOS Linux 7/8, Ubuntu 18/20 and Debian.
-A server with 1 CPU, 1 GB and 10 GB disk is plenty to run RustDesk.
+A server with 1 CPU, 1 GB of RAM and 10 GB of free space on the disc is sufficient to execute Rustdesk.

 #### How to Install the server
 Please setup your firewall on your server prior to running the script.